 Many business leaders and experts have warned of the use of AI in a military environment.
 Elon Musk was one of the 100 AI experts from Tesla and SpaceX who called on the UN to prevent the development of lethal autonomous weapons.
 Musk warned AI that “an immortal dictator from whom we could not escape” could be created and that technology could lead to a third world war.

-While a recent RAND survey of AI and nuclear safety experts states that that AI will be used widely in aids to decisionmaking in command-and-control platforms, we will examine the possibility that an algorithm can provide compelling evidence that an incoming nuclear alarm is a false alarm, advocating restraint rather than confrontation.
+While a recent RAND survey of AI and nuclear safety experts states that that AI will be used widely in aids to decision-making in command-and-control platforms, we will examine the possibility that an algorithm can provide compelling evidence that an incoming nuclear alarm is a false alarm, advocating restraint rather than confrontation.

-Decision makers at various levels of the nuclear command chain face two different forms of stress.
-The first form of stress in a crisis is the overload of information, time shortages, and chaos.
+Decision-makers at various levels of the nuclear command chain face two different forms of stress.
+The first form of pressure in a crisis is the overload of information, time shortages, and chaos.
 The second is more general, deriving from moral differences and fears of causing enormous loss of life.
 Techniques of AI and Big Data analysis have been used to address the first stress.
 The current US Nuclear Early Warning System uses a “dual phenomenology” mechanism to speed up threat detections and simplify decision-making information.
 The Early Warning System uses advanced satellites and radars to confirm an enemy missile and track it almost immediately following the launch.
-In a nuclear attack, the various military and political personnel in the command chain would be informed gradually as the threat was analyzed until the president was finally notified.
+In a nuclear attack, the various military and administrative personnel in the command chain would be informed gradually as the threat was analyzed until the president was finally notified.
 This structure significantly reduces decision-makers in a crisis ‘ overload and chaos.

 The 1983 nuclear false alarm incident is noteworthy as a cautionary tale of AI’s development after the Cold War.
 Former Soviet military officer Stanislav Petrov detected a computer warning in 1983 that several missiles had been launched by the USA.
-The warning was wrong and the man who saved the world from nuclear devastation was since credited to Petrov who passed away last year.
+The warning was wrong, and the man who saved the world from nuclear devastation was since credited to Petrov who passed away last year.

 Fred Iklé once remarked, “if any witness should come here and tell you that a totally reliable and safe launch on warning posture can be designed and implemented that man is a fool.”
 If so, how close can AI bring us safe and reliable nuclear control?
-AI-enabled systems can aspire to reduce some of nuclear control’s mechanical and human errors.
+AI-enabled systems can aspire to reduce some of the atomic control’s mechanical and human errors.
 Prior instances of false alerts and failures in early warning systems should be used to develop benchmarks to quickly test the accuracy of an early warning alert as the AI algorithm training data set.
 Speed and precision should not be the objective of integrating AI into military systems.
 It should also help policymakers to exercise judgment and prudence in order to prevent accidental disasters.